 Speedo History and mission

 Speedo is also a very popular swimming brand, if not the most popular.
 They have a huge range of swimming gear containing any piece of swimming equipment or any type of training or racing suit that you can imagine.

 Speedo was founded roughly 71 years before TYR came to foot- that is to say back in 1914.
 Alexander Macrae was the original founder and the brand went by the name of “Fortitude” until 1928 when it was finally changed to the famous and iconic name today known as Speedo.

 The brand is a world leader in performance equipment like tech suits and racing goggles.
 They were even the proud sponsor of the legendary Michael Phelps at a time and together they broke a large number of world-records and brought home a lot of Olympic golds.

-Speedo is and was also represented by many other great swimmers throughout its years, some of the big names include- Ryan Murphy, Nathan Adrian, Missy Franklin and recently welcomed- Caeleb Dressel.
+Speedo specializes mainly in manufacturing swimming equipment and has been represented by many other great swimmers throughout its years, some of the current big names include- Ryan Murphy, Nathan Adrian, Missy Franklin, and recently welcomed- Caeleb Dressel.